 Tools of the Trade

-Binoculars are standard equipment for wildlife watchers and are indispensable for seeing and identifying animals in the field.
+- Binoculars - standard equipment for wildlife watchers and are indispensable for seeing and identifying animals in the field.
 The most popular models magnify the subject 7 or 8 times and are lightweight, weather resistant, and moderately priced.
 There are many variations on the traditional design, including compact models that fit easily into a fanny pack or belt pouch and large binoculars with greater light-gathering capability for viewing in low light conditions.
 Check with an optics dealer for advice on a pair that will meet your needs.